Lebanese Civil War: Sectarian violence and massacres

-Syrian intervention
+1976 Syrian invasion

 On 22 January 1976, Syrian President Hafez al-Assad brokered a truce between the two sides, while covertly beginning to move Syrian troops into Lebanon under the guise of the Palestine Liberation Army in order to bring the PLO back under Syrian influence and prevent the disintegration of Lebanon.
 Despite this, the violence continued to escalate.
 In March 1976, Lebanese President Suleiman Frangieh requested that Syria formally intervene.
 Days later, Assad sent a message to the United States asking them not to interfere if he were to send troops into Lebanon.

 On 8 May 1976, Elias Sarkis, who was supported by Syria, defeated Frangieh in a presidential election held by the Lebanese Parliament.
 However, Frangieh refused to step down.
 On 1 June 1976, 12,000 regular Syrian troops entered Lebanon and began conducting operations against Palestinian and leftist militias.
 This technically put Syria on the same side as Israel, as Israel had already begun to supply Maronite forces with arms, tanks, and military advisers in May 1976.
 Syria had its own political and territorial interests in Lebanon, which harbored cells of Sunni Islamists and anti-Ba'athist Muslim Brotherhood.

 Since January, the Tel al-Zaatar refugee camp in East Beirut had been under siege by Maronite Christian militias.
 On 12 August 1976, supported by Syria, Maronite forces managed to overwhelm the Palestinian and leftist militias defending the camp.
 The Christian militia massacred 1,000–1,500 civilians, which unleashed heavy criticism against Syria from the Arab world.

 On 19 October 1976, the Battle of Aishiya took place, when a combined force of PLO and a Communist militia attacked Aishiya, an isolated Maronite village in a mostly Muslim area.
 The Artillery Corps of the Israel Defense Forces fired 24 shells (66 kilograms of TNT each) from US-made 175-millimeter field artillery units at the attackers, repelling their first attempt.
 However, the PLO and Communists returned at night, when low visibility made Israeli artillery far less effective.
 The Maronite population of the village fled.
 They returned in 1982.

 In October 1976, Syria accepted the proposal of the Arab League summit in Riyadh.
 This gave Syria a mandate to keep 40,000 troops in Lebanon as the bulk of an Arab Deterrent Force charged with disentangling the combatants and restoring calm.
 Other Arab nations were also part of the ADF, but they lost interest relatively soon, and Syria was again left in sole control, now with the ADF as a diplomatic shield against international criticism.
 The Civil War was officially paused at this point, and an uneasy quiet settled over Beirut and most of the rest of Lebanon.
 In the south, however, the climate began to deteriorate as a consequence of the gradual return of PLO combatants, who had been required to vacate central Lebanon under the terms of the Riyadh Accords.

 During 1975–1977, 60,000 people were killed.